The Québec maritime Blog

 The Gaspé Peninsula is located east of Bas-Saint-Laurent and north of New Brunswick.
 You can also access this region from Côte-Nord by taking the Matane–Baie-Comeau/Godbout ferry.
 The Gaspésie Tour is a legendary road trip, but you can also tour the peninsula by snowmobile!
 The region offers many rides to explore; which one you choose will depend on how much time you have, your interests and the type of trails you’re looking for.

-“Gaspésie is a paradise for snowmobilers!” exclaimed Dale, who has represented the region on several occasions at snowmobile shows.
+“Gaspésie is a paradise for snowmobilers!” exclaims Dale, who has represented the region on several occasions at snowmobile shows.
 “I’ve spoken to many snowmobilers who have travelled around Québec and visited lots of other places, and they all say that the Gaspé Peninsula is the most beautiful place to snowmobile!”

 Snowmobilers will be delighted with the snow in Gaspésie!
 Every year, the region is blessed with surprisingly heavy snowfalls, particularly in the Chic-Choc Mountains.
 Conditions are often optimal for an unforgettable snowmobile expedition.
-The 3000 km of trails are well maintained and marked thanks to the work of snowmobile clubs.
-Dale also pointed out that the region is well organized to receive tourists, even during the cold season, with quality accommodations, good restaurants, and garages and snowmobile dealerships, if needed.
+The 3000 km (1900 mi.) of trails are well maintained and marked thanks to the work of snowmobile clubs.
+Dale also points out that the region is well organized to receive tourists, even during the cold season, with quality accommodations, good restaurants, and garages and snowmobile dealerships, if needed.

 Useful info to help you plan your trip: